x-stars/GuidGenerator/README.md

     GuidNS  specify a user-defined GUID namespace.
     Name    specify the name to generate GUID, or empty to read from standard input.
-    Hash    specify a well-known hash algorithm,
-            which can be SHA256, SHA384 or SHA512.
     -?|-H|-Help
             show the current help message.
 ```